PDF(468.5 KB) View with Adobe Reader on a variety of devices

 Step 8.
 Configure WebVPN Context and Group Policy

 The WebVPN Context and Group Policy define some additional parameters which will be used for the AnyConnect client connection.
 For a basic AnyConnect configuration, the Context simply serves as a mechanism used to call the default Group Policy which will be used for AnyConnect.
 However, the Context can be used to further customize the WebVPN splash page and WebVPN operation.
 In the defined Policy Group, the SSLVPN_AAA list is configured as the AAA authentication list which the users are a member of.
 The functions svc-enabled command is the piece of configuration that allows users to connect with the AnyConnect SSL VPN Client rather than just WebVPN through a browser.
 Lastly, the additional SVC commands define parameters which are relevant only to SVC connections: svc address-pool tells the Gateway to handout addresses in the SSLVPN_POOL to the clients, svc split include defines the split tunnel policy per ACL 1 defined above, and svc dns-server defines the DNS server which will be used for domain name resolution.
 With this configuration, all DNS queries will be sent to the specified DNS server.
 The address which is received in the query response will dictate whether or not the traffic is sent across the tunnel.

 Unlike on ASAs, Cisco IOS does not have a built-in GUI interface that can assist admins in creating the client profile.
 The AnyConnect client profile needs to be created/edited separately with the Stand-Alone Profile Editor.

-Follow these steps to have the Router deploy the profile:
+Follow these steps in order to have the Router deploy the profile: